-The proposed works will not involve any excavation activities.
-Where excavation activities are undertaken which extend beyond 0.5m in depth, all works must be strickly undertaken in accordance with the site specific CEMP.
+The proposed works will not involve any excavation activities except the connection point of service trenching and the service pits.
+Where other excavation activities are undertaken which extend beyond 0.5m in depth, all works must be strictly undertaken in accordance with the site specific CEMP.